Research

 The Pool is an active data sketchpad for all roles

-• It optimizes the human processes of analytical thought
+• It optimizes human analytical thought

 by rigorously applying Cognitive Engineering